-It seems rather unbelievable but this little article will be the 300th review I’ve published since starting this blog.
 It doesn’t feel like all that long ago I first decided to write down my thoughts on the whisky in my collection but here we are, four years and 300 reviews later.

 Timorous Beastie is a blended malt from Douglas Laing & Co, the Glasgow based independent bottler-come-distiller, following their recent acquisition of Strathearn in Perthshire, a move soon to be followed by the construction of the new Clutha distillery on the banks of the River Clyde.